 There may have been something to that but the main reason for the delay was a pending lawsuit.

-In '07, an associate of Jones' sued Tool claiming the group had used his artwork without giving due credit.
+In '07, a Jones associate sued Tool claiming the group had used his artwork without giving due credit.
 That's not the end of the world, it could probably be settled easily.
 But no. The insurance company Tool hired for the band's defense also ended up filing a suit against the group over "technicalities regarding the case."
 Seven years passed as the case dragged on without resolution.

 Tool fans are loyal - but even they have limits and Jones was keenly aware of that.

 "It's costing millions and millions and millions of dollars to defend us," Jones explained.
 "And the fans are all going, 'We want a new Tool album.
-What the f—?'."
+What the f*ck?'."

 There had been enough time to record a couple Tool albums but by mid-'14 the group had only completed one track.